PForet/Competitive-programming-prep/README.md

     return False
 ```

-_(In fact, the best algorithm known for that task is in O(n^2 * log log n / log n), so we are very close and no one is expected to find this solution)
+_(In fact, the best algorithm known for that task is in O(n^2 * log log n / log n), so we are very close and no one is expected to find this solution)_

+### Takeaway

+When given a new problem, makes sure that you understand it by giving the interviewer (or testing on the simplest test cases for online exercises) a basic solution.
+Then, try to see if the questions falls into one of the big algorithms paradigms (is it a dynamic programming problem?
+Is there a greedy solution?
+Could it be related to graphs?).
+If the answer is no, then it is probably more a data structure problem such as the 3Sum problem above.
+In this case, try to see if you can find some trick (such as searching for `-a-b` in the list for instance), and if you can, try so find which data structure is more adapted for your problem (a Python `set` here).